Why You Should Wear Sunscreen All Year Long

 It is important that your sunscreen is broad spectrum which stands for full coverage including UVA and UVB protection.

-Love Sun Body 100% Natural Origin Mineral Sunscreens are made with the best and safest UVA and UVB filters: SPF 30 Formulas Non-nano Zinc Oxide and SPF 50 Formulas Non-nano Zinc Oxide and Titanium Dioxide.
+Love Sun Body 100% Natural Origin Mineral Sunscreens are made with the safest UVA and UVB filters, our SPF 30 sunscreens are formulated with non-nano zinc oxide and our SPF 50 sunscreens are formulated with non-nano zinc oxide and non-nano titanium dioxide.

 Love Sun Body formulas are truly effective sunscreens, meetings and exceeding the FDA OTC Monograph System, the European Commission’s recommendation on UVA protection and Health Canada Natural Health Products Regulations.
 They are the first and only sunscreens in the U.S. certified by Ecocert Cosmos Natural, the international standard for organic and natural cosmetics and skincare products.
 Love Sun Body was also recently given the best score of 1 out of 10 for safety and efficacy by the Environmental Working Group (EWG).
 Love Sun Body sunscreen formulas are certified PETA Cruelty Free and Vegan, with no eye stinging ingredients.